-Line 30 City of New York tax withheld - Enter any amount of New York City tax withheld on a decedent's wage and tax statement(s), Form IT-2102 or federal Form W-2, received by the estate or trust.
+Line 35 City of New York tax withheld Enter any amount of New York City tax withheld on a decedent's wage and tax statement(s), Form IT-2102 or federal Form W-2, received by the estate or trust.
 Staple any wage and tax statement(s), New York State Form IT-2102 (Copy 1) or federal Form W-2 (Copy 2), to this return.
-If New York City tax was withheld from New York State Iottery distributions, staple Copy 1 of New York State Form IT-2102-G or Copy 2 of federal Form W-2G to this return.
+If New York City tax was withheld from New York State lottery distributions, staple Copy 1 of New York State Form IT-2102-G or Copy 2 of federal Form W-2G to this return.
+If the estate or trust is claiming a credit for prior taxes paid under a Claim of Right, identify it in the white area to the left of the amount column by entering "COR" and showing the amount of the credit being claimed.
+Include this amount in the total for line 35.

-Line 31 City of Yonkers tax withheld - Enter any amount of Yonkers tax withheld on a decedent's wage and tax statement(s), Form IT-2102 or federal Form W-2, received by the estate or trust.
+Line 36 City of Yonkers tax withheld Enter any amount of Yonkers tax withheld on a decedent's wage and tax statement(s), Form IT-2102 or federal Form W-2, received by the estate or trust.
 Staple any wage and tax statement(s), New York State Form IT-2102 (Copy 1) or federal Form W-2 (Copy 2), to this return.
 If Yonkers tax was withheld from New York State lottery distributions, staple Copy 1 of New York State Form IT-2102-G or Copy 2 of federal Form W-2G to this return.
+If the estate or trust is claiming a credit for prior taxes paid under a Claim of Right, identify it in the white area to the left of the amount column by entering "COR" and showing the amount of the credit being claimed.
+Include this amount in the total for line 36.

-Lines 33 through 36 - The New York State, New York City and Yonkers income tax liabilities are combined into a single amount of tax due or overpayment on Form IT-205.
-One check will be issued for the amount of a refund due, or the overpayment (or part of it) may be credited to the estate's or trust's 1997 estimated income taxes.
-If it is credited to 1997 estimated taxes, the credit may not be changed after April 15, 1997.
+Lines 38 through 41 - The New York State, New York City and Yonkers income tax liabilities are combined into a single amount of tax due or overpayment on Form IT-205.
+One check will be issued for the amount of a refund due, or the overpayment (or part of it) may be credited to the estate's or trust's 1998 estimated income taxes.
+If it is credited to 1998 estimated taxes, the credit may not be changed after April 15, 1998.